libxmljs/libxmljs/docs/api/Element.md

 ## Constructor

-### new libxml.Element(doc, name)
-> Creates a new element object called name

-> **args**
-*doc* - a Document object to provide context for the node
-*name* - a string representing the name of the element

-### new libxml.Element(doc, name, attrs)
+### new libxml.Element(doc, name, [content])

->Creates a new element object called name with attrs as its attributes
+>Creates a new element object called name with attrs as its attributes.
+It is recommended that you use the *node* method of Document or Element instead.

 >**args**
-*doc* - a document object to provide context for the node
-*name* - a string representing the name of the element
-*attrs* - a hash of {name: value} pairs to set as attributes

-### new libxml.Element(doc, name, attrs, content)

->Creates a new element object called name with attrs as its attributes

->**args**
-*doc* - a document object to provide context for the node
-*name* - a string representing the name of the element
-*attrs* - a hash of {name: value} pairs to set as attributes
-*content* - a string representing the content to add to the node
-*callback* - a function that will accept the new object as an argument

-### new libxml.Element(doc, name, attrs, content, callback)

->Creates a new element object called name with attrs as its attributes

->**args**
-*doc* - a document object to provide context for the node
-*name* - a string representing the name of the element
-*attrs* - a hash of {name: value} pairs to set as attributes
-*content* - a string representing the content to add to the node
+*doc* - a document object to provide context for the node *name* - a string representing the name of the element *content* - a string representing the content to add to the node
-*callback* - a function that will accept the new object as an argument

 ## Methods